-DEVOLUTION (L. de, from, and volvere, to roll),
+DEVOLUTION (L. de, from, and volvere, to roll), retrogressive change.

-DIALLELUS (Gr. dia, between, and allasso, change), an objection of the skeptics that we use the mental faculties to prove their own validity; argu-
+DIALLELUS (Gr. dia, between, and allasso, change), an objection of the skeptics that we use the mental faculties to prove their own validity; argument in a circle.

 DICHOTOMY (Gr. dichatomos, cut in two), is the separation of a genus into a pair of species, one of which is named by a positive term, the other by its contradictory.
 Syn: division by contradictories.
 (See contradictory terms).